Los Angeles Lakers: Golden State Warriors

-The Lakers have a lengthy history with the Golden State Warriors as both franchises relocated to California during the early 1960s.
-Geography does play a minor role in the rivalry; however there exists more respect between both teams and fans alike, unlike the Dodgers–Giants rivalry of MLB, or the 49ers–Rams rivalry of the NFL in which both teams express fierce animosity against one another.
-The rivalry began to sprout during the 1970s as the two teams would meet six times in the postseason from 1967 to 1991.
-Both teams fluctuated in success at varying times, however; the Lakers recent rise following the signing of LeBron James contributed heavily to adding a level of competition between both sides as James had previously faced the Warriors in four straight finals as a member of the Cavaliers.
-Both teams have met seven times in the postseason, combining for 38 division titles since both teams relocated to California in the early 1960s.
-The Lakers lead the all time regular season series 262–173, and the postseason series 25–11.
+The Lakers-Golden State Warriors rivalry began after the teams moved to California in the early 1960s.
+The relationship is generally respectful, lacking the animosity of the Dodgers–Giants rivalry of MLB or the 49ers–Rams rivalry of the NFL.
+The teams met six times in the postseason from 1967 to 1991.
+The Lakers' signing of LeBron James added a dimension; James had faced the Warriors in four straight finals as a member of the Cavaliers.
+The teams have met seven times in the postseason, combining for 38 division titles since moving to California.
+As of 2023, the Lakers led the all-time regular-season series, 262–173, and the postseason series, 25–11.

 Los Angeles Clippers

 The rivalry between the Lakers and the Los Angeles Clippers is unique because they were the only two NBA teams to share an arena, the Crypto.com Arena, but since the Clippers' move to Intuit Dome in 2024, no NBA teams share an arena.
 It is also one of only two intra-city rivalries in the NBA, the other being the new crosstown rivalry between the New York Knicks and Brooklyn Nets.

 Los Angeles fans have historically favored the Lakers.
-Some contend that the term rivalry was inaccurate until the Clippers became more successful.
+Some contend that the term rivalry is inaccurate due to the one-sided nature of the rivalry combined with the historical success of the Lakers and the Clippers historical lack thereof.

 Phoenix Suns

-The Lakers and the Phoenix Suns rivalry didn't develop until the 2000s where the teams were led by Kobe Bryant and Steve Nash, respectively.
+The Lakers and the Phoenix Suns rivalry did not develop until the 2000s where the teams were led by Kobe Bryant and Steve Nash, respectively.